decause/weddings/decausemeg-2021/README.md

 </p>

 <p>
-Megan and Anthony, you will be making six vows in total to one another before all gathered here today.
-For each, I will ask for your commitment, to which you both shall respond together, "We will."
+Megan and Anthony, you will be making a total of six vows to one another before those gathered here today.<br/>For each, I will ask for your commitment, which you both shall respond together, "We will."
 </p>

 <p>
-OFFICIANT: Will you share in eachother’s pain, and seek to protect the other from it and ease them of it?
+OFFICIANT: Will you share in eachother’s pain, and seek to protect the other from it, and ease them of it?
 <br/>
 BOTH: We will.
 <br/>